TheChrisLove/_BackboneBreeze/README.md

-ESS 5.7 SPA Application Documentation
+MVC Boilerplate SPA Application Documentation
 ---

 Welcome
 ---
-Welcome to ESS 5.7 Documentation.
+Welcome to MVC Boilerplate Documentation.
 If you are looking for code snippets and examples, see the following:
 - [Application Initialization/Configuration](tutorials/main.html)
 - [Controller Examples - Initializing Views from Controller](tutorials/example_controller.html)
 - [Model Examples](tutorials/entity_model.html)